nahinfarhan/fruit-classifier/README.md

 - Input: 224x224 RGB images
 - Output: Fruit class probabilities + freshness probability
 - Format: `.keras` model file named `multi_task_resnet152.keras`

+**Note**: The trained model file (`multi_task_resnet152.keras`) is not included in this repository due to GitHub's file size limits.
+You need to:
+1. Train your own model using the architecture described
+2. Place the trained model file in the project root
+3. Ensure it's named `multi_task_resnet152.keras`